-- Market conditions at the end of December 2024 were slightly more favourable than at the end of September 2024.
-As such, the Technical Provisions surplus was higher and future service contribution requirement lower at the end of December compared to the end of September on the monitoring basis. - Since the March 2023 valuation date, more favourable market conditions has led to a higher TP surplus when compared to the valuation date, allowing for benefit improvements granted on 1 April 2024, and a lower future service contribution requirement.
+• Since the March 2023 valuation date, market conditions have become more favourable.
+This leads to a higher TP surplus when compared to the valuation date, allowing for benefit improvements granted on 1 April 2024, and a lower future service contribution requirement.
 The self-sufficiency funding position has also improved since the valuation date and now shows a surplus.